ofeksadlo/CSGO-Aimbot-CNN/README.md

 3) Resolution has to be 1920x1080.
 Otherwise you'll need to change screenWidth and screenHieght values.</br>
    Notice that fullscreen windowed mode just use native resolution.
 4) Install all dependencies from reqiurements.txt file.
 5) Open main.py and go to the game.
-Place an opponent in your FOV and he will die.</br>
+Place an opponent in your FOV and your crosshair will be locked to his head.</br>
 **<ins>Tip:</ins>**</br>
 Playing with raw input off may feel like mouse acceleration is on.
 You'll need to</br>
 disable in windows mouse setting the Enhance pointer precision option.</br>